James Webb Space Telescope: Early development and replanning (2003–2007)

 Development was managed by NASA's Goddard Space Flight Center in Greenbelt, Maryland, with John C. Mather as its project scientist.
 The primary contractor was Northrop Grumman Aerospace Systems, responsible for developing and building the spacecraft element, which included the satellite bus, sunshield, Deployable Tower Assembly (DTA) which connects the Optical Telescope Element to the spacecraft bus, and the Mid Boom Assembly (MBA) which helps to deploy the large sunshields on orbit, while Ball Aerospace & Technologies was subcontracted to develop and build the OTE itself, and the Integrated Science Instrument Module (ISIM).

-Cost growth revealed in spring 2005 led to an August 2005 re-planning.
+Cost growth revealed in spring 2005 led to a re-planning in August 2005.
 The primary technical outcomes of the re-planning were significant changes in the integration and test plans, a 22-month launch delay (from 2011 to 2013), and elimination of system-level testing for observatory modes at wavelengths shorter than 1.7 μm.
 Other major features of the observatory were unchanged.
 Following the re-planning, the project was independently reviewed in April 2006.

-In the 2005 re-plan, the life-cycle cost of the project was estimated at US$4.5 billion.
-This comprised approximately US$3.5 billion for design, development, launch and commissioning, and approximately US$1.0 billion for ten years of operations.
+In the 2005 re-plan, the project's life-cycle cost was estimated at US$4.5 billion.
+This comprised approximately US$3.5 billion for design, development, launch, and commissioning, and approximately US$1.0 billion for ten years of operations.
 The ESA agreed in 2004 to contributing about €300 million, including the launch.
 The CSA pledged CA$39 million in 2007 and in 2012 delivered its contributions in equipment to point the telescope and detect atmospheric conditions on distant planets.